ForesightMiningSoftwareCorporation/nomad-github-runners-autoscaler/README.md

 # nomad-github-runners-autoscaler

-A demo-purpose Node.js application that listens to the GitHub Webhooks event (`workflow_job.queued`) and dispatches Nomad parameterized jobs using Nomad HTTP API to launch "on-demand" GitHub Actions Self-hosted Runners easily and efficiently.
+A Application that listens to the GitHub Webhooks event (`workflow_job.queued`) and dispatches Nomad parameterized jobs using Nomad HTTP API to launch "on-demand" GitHub Actions Self-hosted Runners easily and efficiently.

 This application implements the suggested autoscaling pattern mentioned in the GitHub documentation below: